mickfuzz/phd4/_posts/thesis_chapters/2025-3-9-Appendices.md

 By the end of P2 most of the tools and main processes were in place.
 But I still felt tensions around introducing reflective processes and wanted to de-centre myself where possible from a teacher position.
 My journal notes detail an evolution of attempts to try to build into the program, activities which help build the participants sense of their own identities of game makers or more generally digital designers.
 Participants, particularly older ones, used playtesting as a way of showing support for fellow game makers.
 Example behaviours included: praising graphical content; making links with home interests of participants through questioning; and building rapport.

-Molly in particular used playtesting to show her appreciation of the graphical work of others especially in the creation of cute animal characters.
+Madiha in particular used playtesting to show her appreciation of the graphical work of others especially in the creation of cute animal characters.
 In response to one game which featured an image of a dog, other participants asked: _Do you like dogs?
 Do you have a dog at home?_.

 In and early tentative attempt to define in broad strokes the types of game maker behaviour and underlying goals, taking inspiration from Bartle's game player types [@hamari_player_2014], identifying social makers, planners, magpies and glitchers.